-You can work individually or in a team of two or three students to run the class on a topic agreed by your tutor.
+You can work individually or in a team of two to five students to run the class on a topic agreed by Brian.
 Normally the topic will cover both a case study and a peace/war concept or theory - your choice: see the list on page 3.
 The case study will normally include a connection with the media but, unlike the shorts, there is no need to focus on a particular media item.
 For example, you might cover the Kennedy assassination from the point of view of conspiracy theories (or assassination) or a peace rally from the point of view of nonviolent action.

-You should provide every student with a takeaway workbook that includes a summary of the activity, tasks linking theory with case studies, and annotated references and links for further study of the topic.
+You should provide every student with a takeaway brochure or information sheet that includes a summary of the activity and annotated references and links for further study of the topic.